Planet's Edge: Reception

 In the July 1992 issue of Computer Gaming World, reviewer Chris Lombardi referred to Planet's Edge as a "solid, charming game with a few lumps in the dough".
 He commended its "rich story, good play balance and many hours of game play", but also drew attention to a few bugs in the game mechanics and shortcomings in the game's graphics and user interface.
 In another review published in PC Magazine, Barry Brenesal is generally positive about the game, but considers its "single weak element" to be its handling of ground character movement.
 On planetary excursions, team members often become separated when the party is traveling through doors or corridors with multiple paths.
 Reviewer Scott A. May, writing for Compute!, declared the game to be a "minor masterpiece of size, imagination, and diversity of play" marred by a "few rough spots" including "a clumsy, limited character interface" for controlling team members during planetary exploration.
 The game was also reviewed in 1992 in Dragon #182 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.

+Jim Trunzo reviewed Planet's Edge in White Wolf #33 (Sept./Oct., 1992), rating it a 4 out of 5 and stated that "Planet's Edge should be one of the best games in its genre.
+This one is highly recommended for its play value and its enjoyment quotient."

-It was nominated in November 1992 for Computer Gaming Worlds role-playing game of the year award because it "reveals new creativity in the types of worlds to be explored and puzzles to be solved."
+It was nominated in November 1992 for Computer Gaming Worlds role-playing game of the year award because it reveals new creativity in the types of worlds to be explored and puzzles to be solved.